-MA 090 Basic Algebraic Skills
+MA 090 Basic Mathematics with Algebra

 Refreshes basic algebraic skills.
 Required of all freshmen and new students whose test scores indicate weakness in the skills of elementary algebra.
 Does not satisfy the core requirement.
 3 non-degree credits.
-Prerequisite: MA 085 or placement test.

-Students may not withdraw from this course.
+\Students may not withdraw from this course.
 A minimum grade of C required.